To its advocates the A' Level is the gold standard for post-16 education. To its detractors, it demands too much focus, too early.

 NOTE: This is NOT the case for the international A' Level where the AS Level will continue to count towards the A' Level.

-In the UAE both UK and International A Levels are offered - although not within the same school.
-Those with higher numbers of students from the UK tend to offer the UK A' Level (Dubai College, Dubai English Speaking College, The English College...).
+In many countries, including the UK, both UK and International A Levels are offered - although more rarely within the same school.
+Those with higher numbers of students from the UK tend to offer the UK A' Level.
 Those whose demographic is more international tend to offer International A' Levels.

 AS levels can be designed by exam boards to be taught alongside the first year of UK A levels - meaning AS Levels can be gained during the course of studying the A Level exam.
 An AS Level is an examination in its own right, and therefore still has value of its own.